pivot-access-ltd/bma-offline-docs/backup/ubuntu-kernels.md

 <h2 id="heading--general-availability-kernels">General availability kernels</h2>

 The *general availability* (GA) kernel is based on the *generic* kernel that ships with a new Ubuntu version.
-Subsequent fixes are applied regularly by the 'daily' *stream* used when setting up the global image source for MAAS.
+Subsequent fixes are applied regularly by the 'stable' *stream* used when setting up the global image source for MAAS.

 MAAS denotes a GA kernel like this: